-Exploring Video Production is an introductory course that provides students with experiences to enhance communication skills and further their knowledge of broadcasting.
+Exploring Video Production is an introductory course that provides students with experiences to enhance communication skills and gain knowledge of broadcasting and video production.
 Students learn about careers in the broadcasting and television production industry by operating professional equipment utilized in the trade to create introductory projects associated with video production.
 Students provide minimal support to Carlisle High School's daily news program, HERD-TV.